ValheKouneli/Reversi/README.md

 ## Bugs (23.4.2018)

-* My interpretation of the game rules might differ from the official rules.
-If either player can not play, the game ends.
 * CLIHumanPlayer is buggy.
 At some point, the program stops accepting valid moves, claiming they are illegal.

 ## TODO (at least)